kcglab/satllazero/paper/paper.md

 SATLLA-0 is divided into three main libraries, with the main library, SAT0_Master, responsible for the ongoing operation of the satellite, the SAT0_OBC library responsible for the operation of the satellite\'s research objective, and the SAT0_Ground library responsible for transmitting telecommand to the satellite and receiving satellite transmissions and routing the data for further analysis.

+# Statement of need
+Building a nanosatellite and developing flight software is challenging for newcomers to the space field due to the lack of literature and high cost.
+There are open-source frameworks for space projects developed by space agencies, universities, or commercial companies to serve as reference designs and encourage code reuse in their future projects [@jamie2017basic].
+These frameworks have not yet gained significant adoption outside their host organizations.

+At the same time, using an existing software framework leads to a shorter development program at lower costs and better quality.
+These effects are beneficial for organizations such as universities or schools that want to enter the space field.
+These reasons have led us to release the SATLLA-2B flight software as open-source code with additional documents to build a nanosatellite.